nkhukhunaishvili/ATM_BOG/README.md

 I have tried to understand the model of AWS.
 They used LSTM for forecasting.
 The predictors included in the model are: i) lagged valus of times series, ii) derived variables like day of the week, week of the year, etc., plus iii) item id.
 As I understand, they boil everything together - do not have separate time series for each item.
 They have a single time series with all the items.

-I tried to replicate their approach.
+I tried to "replicate" their approach.
 The paper behind their model is apploaded in this repository.